amroabua/CSC325/Docs/Report.md

 ## DevContainer Environment: Docker Configuration for Flutter Development

+The project uses a DevContainer setup with Docker to simplify the Flutter development process.
+The key benefits include:

+Consistent and reproducible development environments.
+Seamless integration with Visual Studio Code (VS Code).
+Efficient setup with pre-configured tools and settings.

 A DevContainer is like a ready-to-use workspace for developers.
 It has all the tools and settings you need, so you can start coding without setting things up yourself.
 For my Flutter development environment, I selected a Docker image explicitly designed for Flutter.
 This image includes the Flutter SDK, Dart and for our Flutter development environment, I selected a Docker image explicitly designed for Flutter.
 I specifically used Ubuntu for the DevContainer.json with the Jammmy based image.

 Our DevContainer seamlessly integrates with Visual Studio Code (VS Code), providing a unified development experience.
 Some extensions I used were the DevContainers extension that uses a Docker container as a full-featured development environment.
 I also used Github Repositories and GitHub Codespaces so that I can work wiht my Github codespace from VS code.